Meta

 To reduce risks to consumers, we require eligible advertisers promoting prescription drugs to provide evidence that their activities are appropriately licensed.
 Online pharmacies, telehealth providers, and pharmaceutical manufacturers must provide evidence that they are appropriately licensed or otherwise established as lawful in countries they want to target, and that they follow the applicable targeting guidelines, including only running ads in the countries in which they’re certified.
 Meta doesn’t allow targeting for prescription drugs to people under the age of 18.

-Advertisers can check eligibility and request permission using this form.
+Advertisers can check eligibility and request authorization by following these steps.

 Overview